cboettig/labnotebook/content/pubs.md

     Grazer behavior can regulate large-scale patterning of community states.
     *Ecology Letters* (Accepted)

+41. Chapman, Oestreich, Frawley, __Boettiger__, Diver, Santos, Scoville, Armstrong, Blondin, Chand, Haulsee, Knight, Crowder (2021).
+    Promoting equity in the use of algorithms for high seas conservation.
+    *One Earth* (In Press)

 # Book chapters

 - _Carl Boettiger_ (2017).
 A Reproducible R Notebook Using Docker.
 In J. Kitzes, D. Turek, & F. Deniz (Eds.), The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences (1st ed., pp. 109–117).
 Oakland, CA: UC Press. <https://www.ucpress.edu/book.php?isbn=9780520294752>